 In addition to the academic instruction, students can also engage in career preparation opportunities.
-These opportunities can include taking career assessments to identify skills and strengths, values and interests.
+These opportunities can include taking career assessments to identify skills and strengths, values, and interests.
 The results of the assessments generate potential career paths for students to explore learning about the day in the life of employees in the identified professions, educational requirements, state schools where training is offered, hiring outlook, salary ranges, etc. A newly formed partnership with the NC Community College's Virtual Learning Community has provided an opportunity for older students and graduates to receive career-based training and/or enroll in college transfer courses.
-During the summer of 2021, 14 students from Cabarrus, Edgecombe and Lenoir YDCs participated in two workforce development courses, Working Smart and Skills to Succeed, facilitated through instructors from Surry Community College.
+During the 2022-2023 school year, 7 students from Cabarrus, Edgecombe and Lenoir YDCs participated in a Drama 111, Music 110 and 112, Intro to Business, Intro to Jazz, Theatre Appreciation, Intro to Interpersonal Communication, and Digital Media courses, facilitated through instructors from Surry and Fayetteville Community College.

-• Nutrition Services
+· Nutrition Services

 The Juvenile Justice School Nutrition Services section provides oversight and ensures compliance of the School Nutrition Program on behalf of the Division's youth development centers for the Department.
-The section ensures continued federal funding to the Division by providing reimbursable meals that complement and comply with the federal Child Nutrition School Breakfast and the National School Lunch Program.
-Child Nutrition and center staff work to combat problems associated with poor nutrition and promote healthy eating habits and lifestyle changes to the youth in our care.
+The section ensures continued federal funding to the Division by providing reimbursable meals that complement and comply with the federal School Nutrition School Breakfast and the National School Lunch Program.
+School Nutrition and center staff work to combat problems associated with poor nutrition and promote healthy eating habits and lifestyle changes to the youth in our care.
 Youth we serve are provided with nutritious and healthy K-12 meals daily.
 Meals are prepared by food service professionals who are certified in a food safety program approved by the National Restaurant Association, N.C.
 Department of Public Instruction School Nutrition Services section, and the U.S. Department of Agriculture.

-Youth development centers receive ongoing support, monitoring, policy updates, food safety/HACCP training, menu planning and recipes from the Juvenile Justice central office nutrition team.
+Youth development centers receive ongoing support, monitoring, policy updates, food safety/HACCP training, menu planning, and recipes from the Juvenile Justice central office nutrition team.
 Local wellness initiatives and activities to engage our YDC youth are planned and executed quarterly through the center's Local Wellness committees.
 YDCs involve the youth in local wellness initiatives and events such as cultivating herb and vegetable gardens, designing nutrition education-themed bulletin board displays, inviting guest speakers such as local farmers, holding health/wellness fairs, providing for taste testing and much more to support and resource youth in our care.
+We also offer a curriculum in food safety wherein youth can obtain their Servsafe certification, which is a valuable certification that is key in gaining employment to those who are interested in food service.